b-smolin/PMG_challenge/README.md

 ## Notes

-My submission for the PMG CSV Combiner Technical Challenge
+My submission for the PMG CSV Combiner Technical Challenge.
+The program should work on both Windows and Unix based systems and was tested with Python 3.11.
+The program can be called from the command line with ```python3 combine.py [.csvs]``` with ```[.csvs]``` consisting of one or more space-delimited paths to csv files.
+The prompt is included below.

 ## Prompt